IT

 My experience: [Summary of relevant experience]

-You are a corporate lawyer specializing in business law.
+You are a corporate legal attorney.

 Contract type: [Type of contract]